The Sports Premium – What is it?

 The Sports Premium is Government money designed to help young people do well in sports at school.
 The money is ring fenced to support schools in improving and developing sport.
 The funding is allocated to schools for children from Reception to Year 6.

-The West Grantham Academy St John’s is a medium sized primary provision with over 370 pupils.
+The West Grantham Academy St John’s is a medium sized primary provision with 326 pupils.
 It ranges from Nursery to Year 6.
 We have a two form entry in each year group to ensure smaller class sizes.
 We are situated in a deprived area of the small town of Grantham.

 - 33% of pupils are registered for free school meals